eisenzopf/redactomatic/README.md

 ### Example 4: Logging recognized PII values

 In some cases, your security officer may want to see proof that Redactomatic has successfully removed all instances of PII data.
 You can turn on an audit log with the `--log` switch, but please be sure to secure the file because it will contain PII information.
-This feature will write a CSV file containing the redaction tag and PII entity value, one per rown.
+This feature will write a CSV file containing the redaction tag and PII entity value, one per row.

 ```sh
 python3 redactomatic.py --column 4 --idcolumn 1 --modality text --inputfile ./data/sample_data.csv --outputfile output.csv --log audit.csv